List of military units of Clark Air Base: Japanese occupation

 During the period of Japanese occupation, Clark was known as Mabalacat Airfield, and several auxiliary airfields constructed and used.
 Lilly Hill, located near the center of the base (15*11'35.96"N 120*32'05.14"E), was excavated to allow tunnels to be built into its sides for the storage of fuel and munitions in an attempt to protect them from air raids.
-After the war Lilly Hill (named for the Papanga word for lonely) was so dangerous, because of the large number of unexploded bombs, the jungle was allowed to over take the hill for a decade.
+After the war Lilly Hill (named for the Papanga word for lonely) was so dangerous, because of the large number of unexploded bombs, the jungle was allowed to overtake the hill for a decade.
 When it was finally reclaimed at least one Japanese fighter aircraft was found to have crashed there.
-The Japanese also dug tunnels and built stone revetments in the ridge line at the north side of Clark(15*13'03.83"N 120*32'05.14"E).
+The Japanese also dug tunnels and built stone revetments in the ridge line at the north side of Clark (15*13'03.83"N 120*32'05.14"E).
 The Americans later built their northern bomb storage facility at the east end of the ridge, the horse stables on the southern side, the rifle range to the north, and the "Elephant cage" to the west.

 The airfield was fortified with several Type 88 75 mm AA Guns.
 Several USAAF B-24 Liberator bombers flying over Clark were shot down by these weapons.